appsinacup/appsinacup.github.io/_posts/2025-07-21-minigame-park-design-document.md

 ## Development

 The initial world map and some example minigames should be done in 3-6 months, and additional minigames can be added after.
+The game development started on 21 July.

 Example pitch from diablo: